ICI3D/ICI3D.github.io/mmed/schedule/shadow.md

 ### Saturday, 2 June

 > **NB: Move reading session back to Saturday (or remove)** Decision tree session can go in second week somewhere.
-Let's give someone else an opportunity to develop reading session (Carl?).
+Let's give someone else an opportunity to develop reading session (Carl?
+Florian?).
 How much time does it need?

 -   9:00 – 9:45 **Reading session:**
 -   9:45 – 10:30 **Computer Session:** Tutorial catch-up, as needed (with TBD)